mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

-Django will loop over iterables like lists and let users output template responses for each entry in an interable.
+Django will loop over iterables like lists and let users output template responses for each entry in an iterable.
 If the example above had a list of `items` in the context like: